DeerHarbor/lizhiguo/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Lizhi focused on the association between social isolation, loneliness and health of older adults in his postgraduate study.
-He is skilled in cohort and longitudinal data analysis, and his research interests include imaging analysis and biomarkers of Alzheimer's disease.
+He is skilled in cohort and longitudinal data analysis.
+His research interests include, but are not limited to, cognitive neuroscience, social determinants, and imaging analysis.